redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 This endpoint returns no value#### client/serverAdded

  The `client/serverAdded` notification is sent by the server to all clients in a response to the `server/createServer` notification.
-This notification indicates that a new server adapter has been created in the SSP model of existing servers.
+This notification indicates that a new server adapter has been created in the RSP model of existing servers.
 As mentioned above, this was most likely in response to a server/createServer notification, but is not strictly limited to this entrypoint.

 This endpoint takes the following json schemas as parameters: